 Rising 10th-12th grade students call (315) 773-5673

-• Limited to 10 children, rising 6th to 9th grade
+• Limited to 10 children, separate sessions for rising 5-7th grades and 7-9th grades

 • Child to instructor & assistant ratio is 5:1 or less

-Children will begin by getting familiar with a 3D printer.
+At the entry level, children will become familiar with a 3D printer.
 They will learn how the different components work together, while watching a print in progress.
 The instructor will then walk everyone through a sample project, while the children follow along:

 • Create and modify a 3D design